alucryd/oxyromon/README.md

 - `REGIONS_ONE`: Ordered list of regions for which you want to keep a single ROM file
 - `REGIONS_ALL_SUBFOLDERS`: Sort ROMs in subfolders, valid choices: `NONE`, `ALPHA`
 - `REGIONS_ONE_SUBFOLDERS`: Sort 1G1R ROMs in subfolders, valid choices: `NONE`, `ALPHA`
+- `GROUP_SUBSYSTEMS`: Group all system variants in a single directory, defaults to `true`

 Note: `TMP_DIRECTORY` should have at least 8GB of free space to extract those big DVDs.